MeixuanEd/GridSTAGE/README.md

 * **Requirements:**

   * You need to have MATLAB installed in your machine.
   * Download Power System Toolbox (PST) and save files in the sub-directory 'Matlab_PST'.
-If you select a different name then the pathname needs to updated in the code accordingly.
+If you select a different name then the pathname needs to be updated in the code accordingly.
   * Download the codes 'GenerateTimeSeriesData.m', and the sub-directory 'Supporting Files'.

 * **Description**: